 Secondly, because flights and the overall cost for a weekend in Brussels were much less than one in The Netherlands.

-As a true romantic and lover of colorful towns, I thought Brussels (and some of its close by towns) will make me fall in love with Belgium.
+As a truly romantic and lover of colorful towns, I thought Brussels (and some of its close by towns) will make me fall in love with Belgium.
 And that was true.

 So here is my guide for Brussels: everything you can do in one day in Brussels, a weekend in Brussels, or three days in Brussels, together with day trips from Brussels you would want to know about.